Historic

 The stained glass changes the light quality in ways that are hard to predict and genuinely beautiful.
 In the morning, east-facing windows cast warm, colored light across the interior.
 As the day progresses the patterns shift.
 A morning ceremony with that glass light playing across the ceremony space produces images with a painterly quality that is hard to replicate artificially.

 The exterior is also one of the strongest in St. Augustine for post-ceremony portraiture.
-The facade, the portico, the iron fencing, the mature landscaping — and then Flagler College directly across the street for additional architectural depth.
-You have two of Florida's most significant Flagler-era buildings within 200 feet of each other.
-That is unusual and it reads well in photographs.
+The St. Mark's-inspired dome, the rose window, the triple-arched portico, the iron fencing, the mature landscaping — and then Flagler College (Flagler's former Ponce de León Hotel) a short walk away for additional Flagler-era architectural depth.
+That density of historic architecture is unusual and it reads well in photographs.

 Best Photo Locations at Memorial Presbyterian